 - the services available in the caregiver’s community, if services or agency support is required

-- if the placement is transitional how the caregiver will support te tamaiti to transition back to family/whānau care or to another placement
+- if the placement is transitional, how the caregiver will support te tamaiti or rangatahi to transition back to family/whānau care or to another placement

 - how the emotional needs of the caregiver and their family/whānau members will be met.

-Caregivers have a key role in upholding mana tamaiti, protecting their whakapapa, and strengthening whanaungatanga connections with whānau, hapū and iwi in the day-to-day care of tamariki.
+Caregivers have a key role in upholding mana tamaiti, protecting their whakapapa, and strengthening whanaungatanga connections with whānau, hapū and iwi in the day-to-day care of tamariki and rangatahi.

-The Oranga Tamariki Act 1989 outlines our obligations to improve outcomes for tamariki Māori.
+The Oranga Tamariki Act 1989 outlines our obligations to improve outcomes for tamariki and rangatahi Māori.